-Join Better Eugene-Springfield Transit (BEST) for a program presented by the City Club of Eugene…
+Join Better Eugene-Springfield Transportation (BEST) for a program presented by the City Club of Eugene…

 with Matt Rodrigues, P.E., ENV SP,